amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 Of the straight rule varieties, the less expensive Mannheim and Rietz models were used in high school, and the more sophisticated Darmstadt and log-log duplex models were used in college.
 There were longer straight rules used by those who require more precision.
 Some models even came with magnifying cursor glass to allow a more precise reading.
 And there were shorter, pocket-sized straight rules, like the Pickett N600-ES carried by the Apollo astronauts.
 Although not very precise, pocket slide rules were good enough for back-of-the-napkin calculations in the field.
 Engineers, however, were partial to the 25 cm desk straight rule.
 As such, most slide rules manufactured over the past two centuries were of this design.

-***circular***—As an engineering student in the 1980s in Burma, I used the Faber-Castell 8/10 circular slide rule, shown below, which I inherited from an engineer aunt.
+***circular rules***—As an engineering student in the 1980s in Burma, I used the Faber-Castell 8/10 circular slide rule, shown below, which I inherited from an engineer aunt.
 All my classmates used the government-issued Aristo 0968 straight slide rule.
 All the scales are etched onto the exposed plastic face.
 The outer portion of the face is fixed to the body, and the inner portion of the face rotates.
 And the cursor with the hairline rotates across the scales on the face.
 The FC 8/10, despite being circular, operates on the same principles as the straight rule: the outer portion of the FC 8/10 is analogous to the frame of the straight rule, the inner portion to the slide.
 The circular shape of the device does indeed highlight, visually and literally, the wrap-around nature of the logarithmic scales.

 [Faber-Castell 8/10, early 1970s]

-I liked the FC 8/10, because it was unique, inexpensive, well made, aesthetically pleasing, and compact; I used it for ordinary, daily tasks.
-But it lacks the $LL$ scale.
-So, for laboratory work and examinations, I used the 0968.
+The diameter of the FC 8/10 circular rule is only 12 cm, but in terms of capability, it is equivalent to a 25-cm Rietz straight rule.
+I liked the FC 8/10, because it was well made like all FC products, accurate, inexpensive, unique, aesthetically pleasing, and compact.
+I used it for ordinary, daily tasks.
+But when I needed the $LL$ scale, say for laboratory work and examinations, I used the Aristo 0968 log-log duplex.
 In general, switching slide rules like this is detrimental, since it robs the opportunity to develop an intimate relation with a single device.
 But the FC 8/10 is an atypical circular rule; in fact, it is a wrap-around Mannheim straight rule.
 So, my switching between the FC 8/10 and the 0968 did not impact me, negatively.
 By way of analogy, FC 8/10 is to Aristo 0968 what [HP-35](https://hpmuseum.org/hp35.htm) is to [HP-32S](https://www.hpmuseum.org/hp32s.htm).

 A more typical design for circular slide rules is the pocket watch variety, like the Fowler Universal Calculator shown below.
 Fowler began manufacturing calculating devices in the mid 1800s.
 This particular model probably dates to the 1950s.
 Etched into the glass of this Fowler is the fixed red hairline, aligned with the crown at 12 o'clock.
 This crown rotates the face anticlockwise.
 All the scales are etched onto this one-piece, rotating face.
 And the crown at 2 o'clock rotates the clear plastic cursor bearing the black hairline clockwise.